 Plan a party together.
 Your children would love to perform the songs they know.
 Maybe they could also put together a play for you and your spouse.
 Make some simple treats and play fun games.

-I hope these tips will help you to have a Magical Christmas this year!
+I hope these tips will help you to have a Wonderful Christmas this year!

 You might also enjoy: